Konstantin-PS/HURsT/README.md

 # HURsT
-Python program to compute the Hurst exponent
+Python program to compute the Hurst exponent.